 On the other hand, Dangot noted that in his experience, Israel’s current relationships with Egypt, Jordan, and the Palestinian Authority (and particularly with its leader Mahmoud Abbas,) are relatively stable and that Egypt in particular has been a useful ally in containing Hamas, which controls the Gaza Strip.

 Running for Cover: Politics, Justice, and Media in the Syrian Conflict

 Oct.
 6, 2016 | Syracuse University symposium organized by Newhouse School, Maxwell School, and Syracuse Law

-The dialogue will analyze the international community’s response to the Syrian conflict and its effects, as well as the challenges to reporting the war, developing political solutions and seeking justice for victims.
+The dialogue analyzed the international community’s response to the Syrian conflict and its effects, as well as the challenges to reporting the war, developing political solutions and seeking justice for victims.
 Participants will also explore how the international community captures news and images from the conflict, investigates alleged war crimes and human rights violations and protects refugees.
-They also will discuss lessons learned from this conflict that might inform the response to future conflicts … MORE
+They also will discuss lessons learned from this conflict that might inform the response to future conflicts.

 National Security for Israel in an Unstable Middle East: Prospects for a Two-State Reality

 Sept.
 29, 2016 | Gilead Sher, Director, Center for Applied Negotiations and Senior Research Fellow, Institute for National Security Studies, Tel Aviv University